Audi e-tron Sportback breaks cover

 Above all, however, it offers innovative functions such as lane light and orientation light.

-On motorways, the lane light creates a carpet of light that illuminates the driver’s own lane brightly and adjusts dynamically when he or she changes lane.
+On motorways, the lane light creates a carpet of light that illuminates the driver’s own lane brightly and adjusts dynamically when he or she changes lanes.
 In this way, it improves the driver’s awareness of the relevant lane and contributes to improved road safety.

 In addition, the orientation light uses darkened areas masked out from the light beam to predictively show the vehicle’s position in the lane, thereby supporting—especially on narrow roads or in highway construction zones—the lane assist functionality.
 The marking light feature is also used in conjunction with the optional night vision assist.
 The light automatically draws attention to any pedestrians it detects, thereby reducing the danger of overlooking pedestrians in the immediate vicinity of the lane.

 Electric motors, electric all-wheel drive, suspension

 The Audi e-tron Sportback 55 Quattro allows the driver to savour efficiency and performance in a supremely calm environment.
 Each axle is fitted with an asynchronous electric motor that is fed with a three-phase current by the power electronics.
 With an output of 265 kW and 561 Nm (413.8 lb-ft) of torque, the two standard electric motors pack a powerful punch in launching the SUV coupé from a standstill – locally emissions-free and in virtual silence.

 The Audi e-tron Sportback 55 Quattro takes just 6.6 seconds to reach 62mph, and its top speed is electronically limited to 124mph.
 By shifting from drive range D to S and fully depressing the accelerator pedal, the driver can activate boost mode.
 Here, the drive generates 300 kW of output and 664 Nm (489.7 lb-ft) of torque for eight seconds.
 This enables the SUV coupé to sprint from 0 to 62mph in 5.7 seconds.